Look What You Made Me Do: Critical reception

 Upon release, "Look What You Made Me Do" polarized music critics.
 Some considered the single a fierce return and an interesting move for Swift to reclaim her public narrative, whereas others found the production and themes vindictive, harsh, and off-putting.
 USA Today said that the polarized reaction to the song illustrated Swift's position as a "ubiquitous cultural force".

-The Telegraphs Sarah Carson praised the song, deeming Swift and Antonoff's work as "blowing past the production clichés of clap tracks and hiccuped syllabic hooks that have proliferated across Top 40 fare in recent years with boldly inventive textures and fresh melodic, rhythmic and sonic accents".
+The Daily Telegraphs Sarah Carson praised the song, deeming Swift and Antonoff's work as "blowing past the production clichés of clap tracks and hiccuped syllabic hooks that have proliferated across Top 40 fare in recent years with boldly inventive textures and fresh melodic, rhythmic and sonic accents".
 She also added how the track musically and sonically shifted alongside the lyrics.
 Randy Lewis of the Los Angeles Times wrote a positive review of the song, saying: "The reverberating crescendo builds and ever more delicious is the wickedness of Swift's menacing protagonist", praising Swift for her successful embrace of the villain character the media has portrayed her as previous to the song's release.
 Varietys Chris Willman also praised Swift's embrace of darker-styled pop music and the stylistic conflict between the song's pre-chorus and chorus.
 Mark Harris, writing for Vulture, thought of Swift's song as a pop art anthem for the Trump era in how she reappropriates her public feuds as empowering badges of honor without acknowledging her responsibility or blame.

 Maura Johnston of The Guardian wrote a negative review of the song, faulting the "sloppy" lyrics and blaming Swift for not giving a clear context in the lyrics.
 Lindsay Zoladz of The Ringer said, "Unleashed on a deeply confused public late Thursday night, the song is a strange collage of retro reference points: mid-aughts Gossip Girl placement pop, the soundtrack to Disney's live-action Maleficent, and — yes, really — Right Said Fred's "I'm Too Sexy", except devoid of the self-effacing humor and wit.
 Yes, the new Taylor Swift song just made me compliment Right Said Fred."
 The single was noted as being darker and angrier than what Swift had done before.
 Meaghan Garvey from Pitchfork referred to it in a review as "a hardcore self-own" track.

 Retrospective reviews have considered "Look What You Made Me Do" a career-defining song for Swift.
 In 2019, Slant Magazine listed "Look What You Made Me Do" as one of the 100 singles that defined the 2010s decade; Sal Cinquemani described it as Swift's first "bona fide misstep" but also a bold and authentic artistic work.
 In 2023, Zoya Raza-Sheikh of The Independent opined that the single portrayed Swift as a "beleaguered" pop star.